maaft/terraform-hcloud-kube-hetzner/README.md

 - [x] Proper IPv6 support for inbound/outbound traffic.
 - [x] **Flexible configuration options** via variables and an extra Kustomization option.
 - [x] Ability to add Hetzner "Robot" / Dedicated servers as nodes
+- [x] **Custom networking overlay support** for WireGuard, Tailscale, Nebula, and other VPN solutions

 _It uses Terraform to deploy as it's easy to use, and Hetzner has a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._